 - Request to Temporarily Surrender License (ABC-843)

-- Request for Temporary Extension of Premise into a Special Event Approval (ABC-817)
+- Request for Temporary Extension of Premise Approval (ABC-816)

 If you have questions or need assistance, visit our Contact Us page to locate your assigned licensing representative.